joomla-x/joomla-pythagoras/docs/content-meta.md

 There are several implementations of PHPCR.
-They all have in common, that they handle much more than just the content tree (eg., storage handling), which is not desirable for JoomlaX.
+They all have in common, that they handle much more than just the content tree (eg., storage handling), which is not desirable for Joomla!
+X.

 ## Solution